typesense/typesense-website/docs-site/content/0.21.0/guide/reference-implementations/ecommerce-storefront.md

 # E-Commerce Storefront

-In addition to search experiences, Typesense can also be used to build browsing experiences like product listing pages in an ecommerce store.
+In addition to search experiences, Typesense can also be used to build performant browsing experiences like product listing pages in an ecommerce store.

 [Live Demo](https://ecommerce-store.typesense.org/) | [Source Code](https://github.com/typesense/showcase-ecommerce-store)